Corvin Film Studio: Decline and takeover

 In 1919 Korda became a member of the Communist Directorate of Soviet Republic as the director of film productions, so after defeating the Red Terror, he had to flee Hungary.
 Subsequently, due to the influx of American films, Hungarian films were increasingly overshadowed, with fewer and fewer films being filmed in the Corvin studio, and then, in 1922, the Corvin Film temporarily ceased production of films.

-In 1923, the factory was modernized and reorganized to become the third-largest studio in Central Europe, with a height of 18 metres and a floor area of 4×20 metres.
-However, as the economic conditions worsened, the factory went bankrupt in 1926.
+In 1923 the factory was modernized and reorganized to become the third-largest studio in Central Europe, with a height of 18 metres and a floor area of 4×20 metres.
+But as the economic conditions worsened, the factory went bankrupt in 1926.

 It was acquired by the Filmipari Alap in 1927, and later became one of the trustees of Hunnia Film Studio, a major sound film studio in Hungary.